philbuchanan/Accordion-Shortcodes/readme.txt

 == Upgrade Notice ==
 = 1.3.1 =
 Fixes an issue where an empty tag attribute would break the accordion.
+Tags are also now checked against a list of valid HTML tags.

 = 1.3 =
 Added global HTML tag setting for accordion item titles.